The ultimate guide to upskilling and professional skill development

 Upskilling digital skills

-Our lives intersect with digital technology pretty much from the moment we wake up to the time our heads hit the pillow.
+Our lives intersect with digital technology from the moment we wake up to when our heads hit the pillow.
 What does that mean for the workplace?
 Well, it means digital skills are in demand.

 UNESCO defines digital skills as “a range of abilities to use digital devices, communication applications, and networks to access and manage information.
 They enable people to create and share digital content, communicate and collaborate, and solve problems for effective and creative self-fulfillment in life, learning, work, and social activities at large.”

-Of course, if you’re going to invest in skill development, it makes sense to focus on the digital skills that will help futureproof your career.
+Of course, if you invest in skill development, focusing on the digital skills that will help futureproof your career makes sense.

 Find out which digital skills are in demand – and how you can get them.